Optional Practical Training (OPT)

 OPT, an acronym meaning Optional Practical Training, is a program available for international students whereby students may work for an employer off-campus in the United States for a specific duration of time.
 This work, as defined by the United States Citizenship & Immigration Service (USCIS), must be "employment which is directly related to an academic degree that is obtained."
 OPT may be taken during an academic program but is usually taken after the completion of such a program, and can be taken as a combination of both.
 It can be utilized for employment anywhere in the United States.

 International students who meet all of the following criteria are eligible to apply for OPT:

 - Hold an F-1 visa (J-1 visa holders are not eligible);

 - Have maintained their immigration status for one full academic year;

-- Are in good academic standing with the university; and who have studied full-time;
+- Are in good academic standing with the university;

 - Have not completed twelve (12) months or more of Curricular Practical Training (CPT) in their current or recently completed degree plan;

 - Have, at maximum, ninety (90) days before completion of studies or, at maximum, sixty (60) days since graduation.

 Students are not required to have secured a job offer before applying for OPT.

 Most students having met the criteria above are eligible to apply for twelve (12) months of full-time work via OPT post-graduation.
 Per forms filed with USCIS, employment authorization (the graduate's ability to work) will begin on the date requested or the date the employment authorization is adjudicated, whichever is later.

 There are two exceptions to the twelve (12) month limit on OPT: